Surrogate's Courthouse: Change of architect and completion

-Work had progressed slightly when Thomas died on August 28, 1901.
+Guggenheimer laid the building's cornerstone at a ceremony on April 13, 1901.
+Work had progressed slightly when Thomas died in August 1901.
 Under pressure from Van Wyck, the Board of Estimate appointed Horgan and Slattery as the new architects two weeks later, prompting the Thomas estate to sue for damages.
-The New York Times criticized the change in plans as a "horganizing and slatterifying" of Thomas's original design.
-Comptroller Bird S. Coler protested against Horgan and Slattery's appointment, and Fitch refused to give Thomas's plans to Horgan and Slattery; the firm could not collect fees unless they had the plans.
-After Seth Low won the 1901 New York City mayoral election, he attempted unsuccessfully to cancel Horgan and Slattery's contract, but succeeded in limiting the number of changes made to Thomas's plan.
-By October 1902, a decision had been made to demolish the old Hall of Records, and at the end of the year, records were moved to a temporary site in the Morton Building on Nassau Street.
-Early in 1903, the Board of Estimate moved to approve Thomas's original plans for the interior of the new building.
+The New York Times criticized the change in plans as a "Horganizing and Slatterifying" of Thomas's original design.
+Comptroller Bird S. Coler protested against Horgan and Slattery's appointment, and Fitch refused to give Thomas's plans to Horgan and Slattery.
+The firm could not collect fees unless they had the plans.
+After Seth Low won the 1901 New York City mayoral election, he reversed some of the changes made to Thomas's plan.
+Low also unsuccessfully tried to have Horgan and Slattery removed as the architects.
+Pierce began installing some of the facade's smaller pillars in March 1902, and the first of the eight large columns on Chambers Street was installed the next month.
+The columns were so heavy that two derricks had to be used to lift each column.
+By that October, the city had decided to demolish the old Hall of Records.
+At the end of the year, records were moved to a temporary site in the Morton Building on Nassau Street.

-Controversies arose following Martiny's and Bush-Brown's selection as sculptors for the Hall of Records building.
-Critics said the two sculptors could not commission the sculptures to the desired specifications in a short enough time period, while the city's Municipal Art Commission objected that Horgan and Slattery had never presented them with general plans for the sculptures and decorative marble.
-Mayor Low upheld the sculptural contracts in June 1903, which The New York Times estimated to be worth $75,000.
-The statues were delivered in mid-1903, but not installed for several years, because the Municipal Art Commission refused to approve them until 1906.